terrakok/Cicerone/README_ENG.md

 ## Ready navigators
 The library provides ready navigators for _Activity_.
-To use them, simply give the container and pass _FragmentManager_.
+To use them, just give the container and pass _FragmentManager_.
 ```java
 private Navigator navigator = new SupportFragmentNavigator(
                               getSupportFragmentManager(), R.id.main_container) {